Tawnygoody/Fastara/README.md

 could sort all recipes by calorie count for example.
 I have included charts on the dashboard to illustrate recipes with the lowest calorie count and quickest cook time, however a dropdown to sort recipes would be more beneficial to the user.
+- I would like some form of image URL validation, so that not just any URL can be inputted into the edit profile picture, and recipe image fields, and would remove the need for "onerror" image URL.
+- I would like to be able to upload images from a file rather than an image URL.
+For the purposes of this project I am happy to accept image uploads from a URL.

 ## Skeleton